Efficient Aggregated Kernel Tests using Incomplete $U$-statistics

 \section{Introduction}

 Nonparametric hypothesis testing is a fundamental field of statistics, and is widely used by the machine learning community and practitioners in numerous other fields, due to the increasing availability of huge amounts of data.
 When dealing with large-scale datasets, computational cost can quickly emerge as a major issue which might prevent from using expensive tests in practice; constructing efficient tests is therefore crucial for their real-world applications.
 In this paper, we construct kernel-based aggregated tests using incomplete $U$-statistics \citep{blom1976some} for the \textbf{two-sample}, \textbf{independence} and \textbf{goodness-of-fit} problems (which we detail in \Cref{sec:background}).
-The quadratic-time aggregation procedure is known to lead to state-of-the-art powerful tests \citep{fromont2012kernels,fromont2013two,albert2019adaptive,schrab2021mmd,schrab2022ksd}, and we propose efficient variants of these well-studied tests, with computational cost interpolating from the classical quadratic-time regime to the linear-time one.
+The quadratic-time aggregation procedure has been shown to result in powerful tests (\citealp{fromont2012kernels}; \citealp{fromont2013two}; \citealp{albert2019adaptive}; \citealp{schrab2021mmd,schrab2022ksd}), we propose efficient variants of these well-studied tests, with computational cost interpolating from the classical quadratic-time regime to the linear-time one.